Bankruptcy Home Loans

 The letter of explanation is not just a story.
 It's a reflection on your bankruptcy and its reasons.
 You get to show why you made certain financial choices.
 It's about showing your journey from hardship to recovery.

 We understand that life's circumstances may have caused you to file for a bankruptcy.
 Alpine Mortgage realizes that these people who have had a bankruptcy should not have to wait years to enjoy the right of home ownership or to utilize the equity in a home.
 With this in mind, Alpine Mortgage has a variety of bankruptcy loan programs designed especially for you!
 First time home buyers and current homeowners are eligible to secure a mortgage after bankruptcy.
-Our bankruptcy loans are available in the following states: California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Texas.
+Our bankruptcy loans are available in the following states: California, Connecticut, Florida, Georgia, New Jersey, New York, Pennsylvania and Texas.

 Call us today at (800) 876-LOAN to speak with one of our bankruptcy mortgage specialists or click here to have one of our bankruptcy loan specialists contact you.